Jeremiah Clarke: Biography

 The exact date of Clarke's birth has been debated.
 The Dictionary of National Biography states that Clarke "is said to have been born in 1669 (though probably the date should be earlier)."
 Most sources say that he is thought to have been born in London around 1674.

 Clarke was one of the pupils of John Blow at St Paul's Cathedral and a chorister in 1685 at the Chapel Royal.
 Between 1692 and 1695 he was an organist at Winchester College, then between 1699 and 1704 he was an organist at St Paul's Cathedral.
 He later became an organist and 'Gentleman extraordinary' at the Chapel Royal, he shared that post with fellow composer William Croft, his friend.
 They were succeeded by John Blow.

 Today, Clarke is best remembered for a popular keyboard piece that was originally either a harpsichord piece or a work for wind ensemble: the Prince of Denmark's March, which is commonly called the Trumpet Voluntary, written in about 1700.
 From c.
 1878 until the 1940s the work was attributed to Henry Purcell, and was published as Trumpet Voluntary by Henry Purcell in William Spark's Short Pieces for the Organ, Book VII, No. 1 (London, Ashdown and Parry).
-This version came to the attention of Sir Henry J. Wood, who made two orchestral transcriptions of it, both of were later recorded.
+This version came to the attention of Sir Henry J. Wood, who made two orchestral transcriptions of it, both of which were later recorded.
 The recordings further cemented the erroneous notion that the original piece was by Purcell.
 Clarke's piece is a popular choice for wedding music, and has been used in royal weddings.

 The famous Trumpet Tune in D (also incorrectly attributed to Purcell) was taken from the semi-opera The Island Princess (1699), which was a joint musical production of Clarke and Daniel Purcell (Henry Purcell's younger brother or cousin)—probably leading to the confusion.